Features

 evaluator.wiki_nav (default on); off OR no wiki/ dir → empty index, the sidebar

-shows its empty state (fail-open).
+evaluator.wiki_mermaid (default on).
 The wiki data stays in the content overlay

 (metrics.js); the engine carries only the build + render code.

-Assets.
-73-aggregate-metrics.sh, dashboard/build.py (wiki_index()),
+dashboard/build.py (wiki_index()),

-Toggle: evaluator (dashboard_open, dashboard_serve, dashboard_port, wiki_nav).
+Toggle: evaluator (dashboard_open, dashboard_serve, dashboard_port, wiki_nav,

 Situational example.
 Over a fortnight the dashboard’s struggles panel keeps showing “skill not invoked” (a signal the directive routing needs a new row), visible as a trend rather than a one-off annoyance.